vspaceone/hackerjeopardy/GAME_LOGIC_ANALYSIS.md

 - Allows host to manually mark question as unanswered
 - Sets question as having incorrect answers
 - Useful for closing questions without waiting for player interaction

+Question Reset (Long-Press):
+- Long-press (1.5 seconds) on any answered question tile
+- Completely undoes the question transaction
+- Reverts all score changes (points awarded/deducted)
+- Returns question to initial available state on game board
+- Visual feedback: red blinking animation for 1 second
+- Available at any time during or after question resolution
 ```

 ### ⏱️ Timer Logic